-Some days ago, while talking with our CTO, Simon, he told me about a way of doing task estimations that I had never hear about before, it was called Poker Planning, he said to me that the cards could be found online and that it is a fun and effective way of doing estimations.
+Some time ago, while talking with our CTO, Simon, he told me about a way of doing task estimations that I had never hear about before, it was called Poker Planning, he said to me that the cards could be found online and that it is a fun and effective way of doing estimations.
 So I decided to try it myself with one of our teams.

 The next day I had the sprint planning session for one of our clients, it is a typical two weeks agile sprint, so earlier in the morning I did a quick online search and download a printable deck of cards and printed 6 copies.